 The cable between the enclosure and the motor must be screened or armoured and also contains the motor protective earth connection.
 The screen/armour must be earthed at both ends by connecting it to both the motor frame and the entrance to the cubicle (or gland box for wall mount), ideally in 360° termination's via cable glands (to meet the most stringent emission requirements).
 Screen to earth connections via 360° bonding is 75% more effective than earthing via pigtails (Note some motor gland boxes and conduit glands are made of plastic, if this is the case then braid must be connected between the screen and the chassis, in addition at the motor end ensure that the screen is electrically connected to the motor frame since some terminal boxes are insulated from the frame by gasket/paint).
-Often the screen band.
+Often the screens are terminated on a power screen rail at the entrance to the enclosure using 'u' clips to achieve a near 360° screen band.
 The integrity of the screen must be maintained over the entire length of the cable between the enclosure and motor.
 If the cable is broken to insert terminals, contactors, chokes, fuses etc., then the screen must be connected over the shortest possible distance.
 Note some hazardous area installations may preclude direct earthing at both ends of the screen, in this case earth the other end via a 1 μ F, 50VAC capacitor.
 The motor protective earth should be connected to the drive module motor protective earth connection.

 If a shielded cable is not available, lay unshielded motor cables in a metal conduit which will act as a shield.
 The conduit must be continuous with a direct electrical contact to the drive module and motor housing.
-If links are necessary, use braid with a minimum cross sectional area of 10 mm^2 .
+If links are necessary, use braid with a minimum cross sectional area of 10 mm2.